puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `base_dir`

-Default is `$::websphere_application_server::base_dir`, as in, it will default to the value of `base_dir` that is specified when declaring the base class `websphere`.
+Default is `$::websphere_application_server::base_dir`, using the value of `base_dir` that is specified when declaring the base class `websphere`.

 This should point to the base directory that WebSphere instances should be installed to.
-IBM's default is `/opt/IBM`
+IBM's default is `/opt/IBM`.

 You normally don't need to specify this parameter.

 ##### `target`

-The full path to where _this_ instance should be installed to.
+The full path where this instance should be installed.
 The IBM default is '/opt/IBM/WebSphere/AppServer'

 The module default for `target` is "${base_dir}/${title}/AppServer", where `title` refers to the title of the resource.

-Example: `/opt/IBM/WebSphere85/AppServer`
+Example: `/opt/IBM/WebSphere85/AppServer`.

 ##### `package`

 The IBM package name to install for the base WebSphere installation.

-This is the _first_ part (before the first underscore) of IBM's full package name.
-For example, a full name from IBM looks like:
-"com.ibm.websphere.NDTRIAL.v85_8.5.5000.20130514_1044".
-The package name is the first part of that.
-In this example, "com.ibm.websphere.NDTRIAL.v85"
+This is the first part (before the first underscore) of IBM's full package name.
+For example, a full name from IBM looks like: "com.ibm.websphere.NDTRIAL.v85_8.5.5000.20130514_1044".
+The package name for this example is com.ibm.websphere.NDTRIAL.v85".

 This corresponds to the repository metadata provided with IBM packages.